Author Diane Callahan coined the term Curio Fiction.

 8. Near-future technology with a magical feel: Advanced technology has a magical essence, blurring the boundaries between science and magic.

-The realm of fantasy encompasses many subgenres, each with its distinct characteristics.
-So, now we have curio fiction as a new subgenre, but is it really needed?
+Fantasy has many subgenres, each with its distinct characteristics.
+So, do we really need another subgenre?
 I don’t know whether it will stick, but Diane Callahan makes a strong case for curio fiction.
-Ultimately, the categorization of a work into a specific subgenre often hinges on individual interpretation and opinion.
+Ultimately, deciding on a work’s subgenre is subjective and open to individual opinion.

 Profile: